hervegirod/MetarParser2/README.md

 #### History
 Changes from the original project:
+0.1 :
 -  Remove Polish messages
 -  Fix some messages
 -  Make the toString() method for elements in TAF or METAR closer to a real decoded TAF or METAR
 -  Add the Sear level pressure value
 -  Compute the relative humidity
 -  Avoid to include in the string messages values not present in the TAF or METAR
 -  Allow to get a compact, normal, or full message

+0.2 :
+- Fix the humidity computation